marco-zani/UniNotes/IntroAi/introAIObs/1-Data, Features, Models.md

 Learning is based on the generalization of data

 ## Training & test set
-We use a probabilistic model of learning based on data generating distribution.
-Which means that both training and testing data will come from the same pool containing an higher amount of probable cases and lower improbable cases
+We define both sets using a probabilistic distribution, meaning higher amount of probable data and lower amounts of improbable data (plenty of red apples, little to none blue apples)

 # Supervised learning
 builds a model based on labeled examples